WHAT’S IN THIS REVIEW?

 Encryption & Security

 Atlas VPN uses an industry-standard combination for encryption and encapsulation of web traffic: AES-256 and IPSec/IKEv2.
-However, there is no support for additional protocols, which is going to be disappointing for advanced users.

 The free edition is decent, although the full-fat version pales in comparison to any premium provider on many counts.
 Thankfully, price isn’t one of them, and it’s highly affordable in a competitive market.